blainegarrett/arts-612/README.md

 * Step 3: Run ``npm install`` If this finishes, then we're close...
 * Step 4: Run ``gulp browserify`` If this errors, ensure that the ulimit change was made above
 * Step: In a separate shell, run ``dev_appserver .`` and open the site in your browser.
 If the home screen loads, then you're golden.

+**Running Server**
+Running the dev server is wrapped in a make directive to provide some nice defaults.

+In the console, simply run:
+`make runserver`